A Crappy Way to Smuggle Gold

 35 year old Leston Lawrence sold multiple nuggets of gold called “pucks” to a local gold dealer in Ottawa, and then deposited the proceeds into his bank account.
 Each puck weighed about 210 grams (7.4 ounces.)
 According to records, he sold 18 of them in the span of 4 months.
 Investigators with search warrants also found 4 gold pucks in his safety deposit box.
 The combined value of all this gold is estimated to be $180,000.
 His job was to measure the purity of gold coins at the Mint, but he has since been fired in light of the accusations.

 It was a bank teller who first raised the alarm.
-She could smell something was not right, 💩 noting the frequency of Lawrence’s deposits, his requests to wire the money overseas, and the fact that his account with the bank listed the Canadian Mint as his place of employment.
+She could smell something was not right, 💩 noting the frequency of Lawrence’s deposits, and his requests to wire the money overseas.